 When it comes to bank transfers to bitcoin exchanges and brokers, it’s important to know whether this transaction will be allowed or rejected by your bank.
 In some cases people or businesses are unable to ask their bank about the transaction and simply need to gamble that the transfer will be processed.

 In other cases however, if a bank or financial institution allows buying bitcoin via bank transfer, then the worry around funds being received at the intended destination is no longer a concern.

 Withdraw Bitcoin to Bank Account

 Bitcoin that is converted to fiat needs to be withdrawn to a bank.
-Most cryptocurrency enthusiasts do not wish to leave cash balances on an exchange once it has been traded for fiat.
+Most BTC enthusiasts do not wish to leave cash balances on an exchange once it has been traded for fiat.
 The majority of people simply wish for their money to be in their own bank account, irrespective of the security concerns around certain exchanges.

 Best Bank Account for Bitcoin

 It’s hard to say who the ‘best’ are in an emerging banking market.
 However, a few Bitcoin friendly account options to start with are; Xace.io, based in the UK/EU but providing accounts internationally, Silvergate in the US, and Turicum in Gibraltar.